dmitryiblv/sample-event-data-bus/README.md

 - Producer does not wait for the Consumer.<br>
 - Producers do not block each other in most operations.
 Sync (lock/unlock) only per Bus key (cell).<br>
 - Consumers do not block each other.<br>
-- Consumer waits on read only when Bus key is write-busy by Producer.
-As read operation is faster, than write, so Consumer keeps up with the Producer.
+- Consumer waits on read only when Bus key is write-busy by Producer

 ### Benchmarks